damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 Let's suppose you work at a company focused in software development.
 You created a new issue for developing a new feature to be implemented in one of your applications.

+### Labels Strategy
+{: .no_toc .special-h3}

-For this  application, you already have created labels for "discussion", "backend", "frontend", "working on", "staging", "ready", "docs", "marketing", and "production".
+For this  application, you already have created labels for "discussion", "backend", "frontend", "working on", "staging", "ready", "docs", "marketing", and "production."
 All of them already have their own lists in the Issue Board.
-Your issue currently have the label "discussion".
+Your issue currently have the label "discussion."

-After the discussion in the issue tracker came to an agreement, your backend team started to work on that issue, so their lead moved the issue from the list "discussion" to the list "backend".
-The first developer to start writing the code assigned the issue to himself, and added the label "working on".
+After the discussion in the issue tracker came to an agreement, your backend team started to work on that issue, so their lead moved the issue from the list "discussion" to the list "backend."
+The first developer to start writing the code assigned the issue to himself, and added the label "working on."

+### Code & Commit
+{: .no_toc .special-h3}

 In his first commit message, he referenced the issue number.
 After some work, he pushed his commits to a feature-branch and created a new merge request, including the issue closing pattern in the MR description.
 His team reviewed his code and made sure all the tests and builds were passing.

+### Using the Issue Board
+{: .no_toc .special-h3}

-Once the backend team finished their work, they removed the label "working on" and moved the issue from the list "backend" to "frontend".
+Once the backend team finished their work, they removed the label "working on" and moved the issue from the list "backend" to "frontend."
 So, the frontend team knew that issue was ready for them.

+### Deploying to Staging
+{: .no_toc .special-h3}

 When a frontend developer started working on that issue, he or she added back the label "working on" and reassigned the issue to him/herself.
 When ready, the implementation was deployed to a **staging** environment.
 The label "working on" was removed and the issue card was moved to the "staging" list on the Issue Board.

+### Teamwork
+{: .no_toc .special-h3}

-Finally, when the implementation succeeded, your team moved it to the list "ready".
+Finally, when the implementation succeeded, your team moved it to the list "ready."

-Now it's time for your technical writing team to create the documentation for the new feature, and once someone got started, he/she added the label "docs".
-At the same time, your marketing team started to work on the campaign to launch and promote that feature, so someone added the label "marketing".
-When the tech writer finished the documentation, he/she removed the label "docs".
-Once the marketing team finished their work, they moved the issue from the list "marketing" to "production".
+Now it's time for your technical writing team to create the documentation for the new feature, and once someone got started, he/she added the label "docs."
+At the same time, your marketing team started to work on the campaign to launch and promote that feature, so someone added the label "marketing."
+When the tech writer finished the documentation, he/she removed the label "docs."
+Once the marketing team finished their work, they moved the issue from the list "marketing" to "production."

+### Deploying to Production
+{: .no_toc .special-h3}

 At last, you, being the person responsible for new releases, merged the MR and deployed the new feature into the **production** environment and the issue was **closed**.

 ## Conclusions

+GitLab Workflow helps your team to get faster from idea to production using a single platform:

+- It's effective, because you get your desired results.
+- It's efficient, because you achieve maximum productivity with minimum effort and expense.
+- It's productive, because you are able to plan effectively and act efficiently.
+- It's easy, because you don't need to setup different tools to accomplish what you need with just one, GitLab.
+- It's fast, because you don't need to jump across multiple platforms to get your job done.

 A new GitLab version is released every single month, for making it a better integrated solution for software development, and for bringing teams to work together in one single interface.